KarinaNechyporenko/ngx-wheel-selector/README.md

 ```

 ## ⚙️ Props

+Data input must be an array of configurations called "Groups", see below:

 | name                       | type       | default       | explain                          |
 | :------------------------- | :--------- | :------------ | :------------------------------- |